g-leech/argmin-gravitas/_posts/2011-04-03-infinite-jest.markdown

 But _Infinite Jest_ distracts you from those simple meanings with a forest of calculus and psychopharmacology and Boston slang, with 200 footnote discontinuities and 7000 neologisms and proper nouns.
 I say that Wallace "rejects postmodernism" - whatever that means - but he stubbornly maintains the confusing, excessive, perspectival, mashup aesthetics which are the least fake denotation of the term.
 (In the last 20 years people have <a href="{{potts}}">painstakingly built tools</a> to clean the mess intentionally strewn before you.)

 This message is essentially the same as a thousand Sunday sermons: "_be excellent to each other_", "_caring is cool_", "_only connect_".
-If it was not wrapped in armour-piercing arcana, fancy theory, and formal experimentation then its intended audience would never let it in.
+If it was not wrapped in armour-piercing arcana, fancy theory, and formal experimentation then its intended audience would never let it in. _Infinite Jest_ has to be pretentious, because its audience is.

 <br>